 What should I do while my application is being considered?

 While your application is under review, be sure to update any email change with AMCAS as email is our primary means of communication.
 Also be sure to keep your address and phone current in AMCAS.
 Please feel free to email any updates to us at: firstname.lastname@example.org

 Does Renaissance School of Medicine offer an "Open House"?

 Yes.
-Our annual Open House will be held in April.
+Our annual Open House is typically held in the spring.
 Additional details on the exact date, time and location will be posted on our website.

 Can I speak with an admissions counselor?

 Due to the large number of applications we receive, we do not provide individual counseling.
 However, we will try to answer your questions.
 Please feel free to email any questions to us at: email@example.com.
 For individual counseling, we recommend that you meet with your health professions advisor at your college or university.

 Information on our current prerequisite course requirements are located on the “Admissions Requirements” page.